danforthcenter/plantcv/docs/watershed.md

 ## Watershed Segmentation

+This function is based on code contributed by Suxing Liu, Arkansas State University.
+For more information see https://github.com/lsx1980/Leaf_count.
-Uses the watershed algorithm to detect boundry of objects.
-Needs a marker file (label output) which specifies area which is object (white), background (grey), unknown area (black)
+This function uses the watershed algorithm to detect boundry of objects.
+Needs a mask file which specifies area which is object is white, and background is black

 **watershed_segmentation**(*device, img, mask, distance=10, filename=False, debug=None*)**